-The Manager of the Fund ("the Manager") is responsible for the other information.
+The Manager is responsible for the other information.
 The other information comprises the information included in the annual report of the Fund, but does not include the financial statements of the Fund and our auditors' report thereon.

 Our opinion on the financial statements of the Fund does not cover the other information and we do not express any form of assurance conclusion thereon.